iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 **Observations**

-For simplicty we may suppose that the whole graph is just a tree, and we were give a sanning tree-structure, which corresponds to a unique spanning tree solution on the graph.
+For simplicity we may suppose that the whole graph is just a tree, and we were give a spanning tree-structure, which corresponds to a unique spanning tree solution on the graph.
 Then the algorithm delete the leaf node $j$, depending on whether the arc points away, a towards the node $j$, we set the flow using the mass balance.
 This is true because there is only one arc coming in/out of node $j$ by the fact that it's a leaf node.

 ---
 ### **The Generic Network Simplex Algorithm**